lebaston100/vrc-patpatpat/README.md

 This is an in-development fork of [https://github.com/danielfvm/Patstrap](https://github.com/danielfvm/Patstrap) (only a small amout of original code left, mostly gui and some backend) which will try to work on the following:

-- (Done) switch to using osc over udp for the motor control data
+- (done) switch to using osc over udp for the motor control data
-- (Done) add config file to configure/load/save parameters
+- (done) add config file to configure/load/save parameters
+- (done) add a 3d vizualizer
+- (done) add a simple osc recorder and player (for dev) (server/oscRecReplayer.py)
-- (in progress) implement support for more then 3 touch points
+- (initial implementation working) implement support for more then 3 touch points
 - (started) add mqtt control/feedback to server (for further integration purposes in my setup)
-- (Done) add a simple osc recorder and player (for dev) (server/oscRecReplayer.py)
-- (Done) add a 3d vizualizer (mostly for dev)
+- (started) design pcb to hold all the driver hardware
+- (todo) completely revamp gui
+- (todo) implement independent zones for additional simple colider -> motor mappings

 Other stuff to later add to the readme:

 - Using ULN2003 board to drive motors
 - Using [motors](https://www.aliexpress.com/item/4000245243914.html) from aliexpress
+- mention to use a wemos d1 mini with usb-c
 - Obv.
 3d printed part won't fit more motors, revise head mounting options for > 2 motors
 - Update unity guide for positioning and coordinates
 - Add wiring for battery voltage measurement